kapelner/QC_Math_390.4_Spring_2020/README.md

 # MATH 390.4 Intro to Data Science Spring 2020

 This is the course homepage for Math 390.4 (and Masters level 650.3) at Queens College, City University of New York taught by Professor Adam Kapelner.
 The course syllabus can be found [here](https://github.com/kapelner/QC_Math_390.4_Spring_2020/blob/master/syllabus/syllabus.pdf).
+We are now using [slack](https://qcmath342.slack.com/) for class discussions and vidoes.

 ## Lectures